 Automated Storage and Retrieval System

-The Joe and Rika Mansueto Library's ASRS shelves materials underground by size rather than library classification, in racks 50 feet high, with a capacity to hold 3.5 million volumes in one-seventh of the space of conventional shelves.
+The Joe and Rika Mansueto Library's ASRS shelves materials underground by size rather than library classification, in racks 50 feet high, with a capacity to hold materials in one-seventh of the space of conventional shelves.

 This video demonstrates how the system works:

 currently in use or planned for only a handful of U.S. research

 - Rack components were delivered in bundles and lowered into the basement while dome was constructed above ground.

 - Rack construction began in the outer two aisles in the basement, working from the north end to the south.
 Once each outer aisle was completed, work moved to the inner aisles, and then finish with the center aisle.

 - Crane construction was completed inside the basement, and the cranes were fitted into their racks as completed.